Hardware target.

 | kernel.plugin({ name, install }) | Install a plugin. |

-| kernel.handle(method, url) | Dispatch a request through the router. |
+| kernel.handle(method, url) | Dispatch through the router. |

 | kernel.uptime() | Seconds since boot. |

-| kernel.appStore.register(meta) | Register an app locally (and optionally to localStorage). |
+| kernel.appStore.register(meta) | Register an app locally. |

-| kernel.cloud.fetch(collection) | Fetch all documents from any Firestore collection. |
+| kernel.cloud.fetch(collection) | Fetch all docs from a Firestore collection. |

 | kernel.events.on(event, fn) | Subscribe to a kernel event. |